Ouida Bergère: Career

 She wrote most of the stories for the films of Elsie Ferguson, and many for Mae Murray, including On With the Dance.
 She also wrote for Pola Negri, Corinne Griffith, Bert Lytell, and Betty Compson, many of which were directed by her second husband George Fitzmaurice.
 In 1920, she wrote the screen version of Peter Ibbetson, starring Elsie Ferguson and Wallace Reid.
 During this time, she met Basil Rathbone, who was playing the lead role in the stage production of the play, and they eventually married in 1926.

 In addition to the United States, Bergère worked on films in England, France and Italy.
 While in Rome, she wrote a screenplay titled The Eternal City (1923), based on the Hall Caine novel, directed by her husband George Fitzmaurice, and released by the Samuel Goldwyn Company.
 The film enlisted the assistance of the Fascists, and of Mussolini, with the help of the American ambassador in Rome.
 The film included a scene in which Mussolini appeared writing a letter and summoning a man to post it.
 10,000 Blackshirts appeared in the Coliseum scenes for the film.

 Family

 After her marriage to actor Basil Rathbone on April 18, 1926, Bergère gave up her film work to assist him in his work and in the management of his business affairs.
 Their first child died in infancy in 1928.
 They adopted a daughter named Cynthia Rathbone (1939–1969), and raised Ouida's niece, Ouida Branch, who married David Bruce Huxley, brother of Julian Huxley, Aldous Huxley, and Andrew Huxley.

 Death

 Bergere died about two weeks shy of her 88th birthday at Roosevelt Hospital in New York from complications after falling and breaking her hip.
-She was survived by her younger brother Bernice C. Branch.
+She was survived by her younger sister Bernice C. Branch.
 She is buried next to Rathbone at Ferncliff Cemetery in New York.